Access Symantec Encryption Management Server via SSH Using PuTTY

 - Authorized in writing by Symantec Technical Support or published as an approved and documented process on the Symantec Knowledge Base.

 - Implemented by a Symantec Partner, reseller or Symantec Technical Support.

 Note: Changes made through the command line may not persist through reboots and may be incompatible with future releases.
-Symantec Technical Support may also require reverting any custom configurations on the PGP Universal Server back to a default state when troubleshooting new issues.
+Symantec Technical Support may also require reverting any custom configurations on the server back to a default state when troubleshooting new issues.

 To create an SSH keypair using PuTTYgen

 These steps assume the entire suite of PuTTY utilities is installed on the computer.
 The following steps may also be performed using the separately downloaded PuTTYgen.exe and PuTTY files.

 - Confirm the Parameters (at the bottom of the PuTTY Key Generator window) for the type of key to generate.
 The parameters of the key must utilize one of the SSH2 options.
 We recommend that you choose SSH-2 RSA (the default).
 Set the Number of bits to 2048